django-commons/django-typer/doc/source/tutorial.rst

 Inherit from :class:`~django_typer.TyperCommand`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To convert this to a :class:`~django_typer.TyperCommand` we need to inherit from :class:`~django_typer.TyperCommand`
+We first need to change the inheritance to :class:`~django_typer.TyperCommand` and then move the
-instead and move the argument and option definitions from add_arguments into the method signature of handle.
+argument and option definitions from add_arguments into the method signature of handle.
 A minimal
 conversion may look like this:

 .. code-block:: python
+    :linenos:

     import typing as t